Howell Township, New Jersey: Middle schools (6-8)

+High schools

-Students in public school for ninth through twelfth grades attend either Howell High School, Freehold Township High School or Colts Neck High School (depending on home address), as part of the Freehold Regional High School District (FRHSD).
-The Freehold Regional High School District also serves students from Colts Neck Township, Englishtown, Farmingdale, Freehold Borough, Freehold Township, Manalapan Township and Marlboro.
-Students from Howell can apply to participate in one of the Freehold Regional Learning Center programs within these six schools.
+Depending on their home address, Howell students in public school for ninth through twelfth grades are automatically districted to attend either Howell High School, Freehold Township High School or Colts Neck High School, which are all part of the Freehold Regional High School District (FRHSD).
+Students can also apply to participate in one of the Magnet Programs within any of the 6 schools in the FRHSD, allowing them to alternatively attend any high school in the district regardless of home address.
 The FRHSD board of education has nine members, who are elected to three-year terms from each of the constituent districts.
 Each member is allocated a fraction of a vote that totals to nine points, with Howell allocated two members, who each have 1.0 votes.

 Students from Howell may also apply to attend one of the Monmouth County Vocational School District schools throughout Monmouth County.

+Private schools

+Bais Leah High School is a Jewish all-girls high school, located on the former campus of the Monmouth Academy day school which closed in 2011.
+For the 2023-24 school year, Bais Leah had 300 enrolled students and 7.5 FTE teachers, for a student-teacher ratio of 40.

+Yeshiva Emek Hatorah is a Jewish all-boys high school.
+For the 2023-24 school year, Emek Hatorah had 112 enrolled students and 9.9 FTE teachers, for a student-teacher ratio of 11.3.

+The Coastal Learning Center (CLC) - Monmouth Campus is a special education day school, specializing in helping children and young adults with behavioral, multiple, or other disabilities.
+The school offers education from the 4th grade to the 12th grade level.
+For the 2023-24 school year, CLC had 66 enrolled students, and 10 FTE teachers, for a student-teacher ratio of 6.6.

-Mother Seton Academy, a Catholic School for grades Pre-K–8, which operates under the auspices of the Roman Catholic Diocese of Trenton, is in the township.
-It formed in 2019 by the merger of St. Veronica and St. Aloysius schools; the former was in Howell and the latter was in Jackson Township.
+The former campus of Mother Seton Academy, a Catholic School for grades Pre-K–8, which operated under the auspices of the Roman Catholic Diocese of Trenton, is in the township.
+It formed in 2019 by the merger of St. Veronica School in Howell and St. Aloysius School in Jackson; the academy closed at the end of the 2021-22 school year due to declining enrollment, budget deficits, and complications from the COVID-19 pandemic.

-Monmouth Academy (formerly Lakewood Prep School) was a private, nonsectarian, coeducational day school located in Howell Township, that served 180 students in pre-kindergarten through twelfth grade.